-2. 3.
-4. The Chairman of the Executive Board or, in his absence, the Acting Chairman shall participate in meetings of the General Committee, but without the right to vote.
+The Chairman of the Executive Board or, in his absence, a Vice-Chairman shall participate in meetings of the General Committee, but without the right to vote.
 The President of the General Conference shall preside at the General Committee.
-If he is unable to attend a meeting, the provisions of Rule 40 shall apply.
-The Director-General or, if he is unable to attend, his representa- tive shall serve as Secretary to the General Committee.
-Rule 35 Subs titute members 1.
-The President or the Vice-Presidents of the Conference shall, in their absence, be represented in the General Committee by another member of their delegation.
-2. The Chairman of a committee or a commission, in his absence, shall be represented by a Vice-Chairman of the committee or com- mission, or in the absence of a Vice-Chairman, by the Rapporteur.
-Rule 36 Func ctions of the committee 1.
-The functions of the General Committee are: (a) To fix the hour, the date and the agenda of plenary meetings of the Conference; (b) To co-ordinate the work of the Conference, its committees, commissions and other subsidiary organs; (c) To consider requests for new items to be put on the agenda and make a report on this subject to the General Conference in accordance with Rule 14; (d) To assist the President in directing the general work of the session.
-In carrying out the above-mentioned functions, the General Committee shall not discuss the substance of any item except in so far as this bears upon the question whether it should recommend the inclusion of new items in the agenda.
+If he is unable to attend a meeting, the provisions of Rule 31 shall apply.
+Rule 43 Substitute members The Chairman of a committee or a commission, in his absence, shall be represented in the General Committee of the General Conference by a Vice-Chairman of the committee or commission, or in the absence of a Vice-Chairman, by the Rapporteur.
+Rule 44 Functions of the Committee The functions of the General Committee are: (a) To fix the hour, the date and the agenda of plenary meetings of the Conference; (b) To co-ordinate the work of the Conference, its committees, commissions and other subsidiary organs; (c) To consider requests for new items to be put on the agenda and make a report on this subject to the General Conference in accordance with Rule 15; (d) To assist the President in directing the general work of the session.
+In carrying out the above-mentioned functions, the General Committee shall not discuss the substance of any item except in so far as this bears upon the question whether it should recom- mend the inclusion of new items in the agenda.
+VIII.
+Commissions Rule 45 Establishment of commissions and other subsidiary organs